-(II) Business Conducted by Each Major Segment
+(II) Business Conducted by Each Major Segment:

-Department Name Principal Businesses President Office The overall control of the Company's development and operation, the management of the Company's business plan and annual operating guidelines, the formulation of the Company's quality policy and the ultimate responsibility for product quality.
+Department Name Principal Businesses President's Office The overall control of the Company's development and operation, the management of the Company's business plan and annual operating guidelines, the formulation of the Company's quality policy and the ultimate responsibility for product quality.
 Audit Office Evaluate and inspect the design and operation of the internal control system and provide suggestions for improvement.
 Check the reliability and completeness of financial and business information.
 Check the compliance with relevant laws and regulations.
 Assist the Board of Directors and managerial officers to achieve operational effects and efficiency goals.
 Plant Affair Division Comprehensively manage the planning and implementation of product manufacturing, and be responsible for the planning and implementation of operations required for manufacturing, including production management, environmental protection, performance, and general affairs.
 Occupational Safety Office Responsible for supervising environmental safety management to ensure the public safety of personnel accessing the plant.
 Production Center Control the product manufacturing process, and be responsible for performing the tasks required to manufacture the products.
 Utility Plant Responsible for the operation of the company's public equipment and the maintenance and repair for abnormality of electromechanical and measurement equipment.
 Project Division Design and supervision for project and equipment improvement and overall planning for plant expansion.
-Marketing Division Establish sales plans and promote coordination between production and sales, sales execution and pre-sales and after-sales customer services.
-Technology Division Research, design and development of copper foil products.
+Marketing Center Establish sales plans and promote coordination between production and sales, sales execution and pre-sales and after-sales customer services.
+Division of Product and Process Engineering Research, design and development of copper foil products.
 Formulate the process conditions or parameters of each process in the plant to meet the required product yield and order the production unit for implementation.
 Trial production of new process conditions and tracking of the implementation effect of project improvement.
 New product introduction and special demand trial production.
 Finance Division Financial planning, fund management and deployment.
 Accounting processing, settlement, and taxation system establishment and implementation.
 Quality Assurance Division Trustworthiness and reliability testing and analysis of new products/trial products, technical service and customer service system, various ISO task promotion and assistance, planning and promotion of the company-wide quality assurance system, handling customer complaints, formulating various quality standards and set up control and raw material inspection operations.

-Procurement Department The Company's machinery, electronic equipment, raw materials, information, and recurring procurement business; engineering, and business waste outsourcing business.
+Department Name Principal Businesses Procurement Department The Company's machinery, electronic equipment, raw materials, information, and recurring procurement business; engineering, and business waste outsourcing business.
 MIS Department Computer system development and maintenance, computer security control and management, data processing and operation, and computer file preparation and management.
+Information Security Management Office Planning, monitoring and implementation of information security systems.
 HR Department Comprehensively deal with matters related to human resource development and training.

-II Profiles of Directors, President, Vice presidents, Assistant VPs, and Heads of the Branches/ Departments
+II.
+Profiles of Directors, President, Vice Presidents, Assistant VPs, and Heads of the Branches/ Departments